Patricia Wrede: Cecelia and Kate

 The authors tell these stories from the first-person perspectives of cousins Kate and Cecelia (and, in the third book, two additional characters), who recount their adventures in magic and polite society.
-These works are unusual in modern fiction in being epistolary novels, written using the style of the letter game.
+The first book is an epistolary novel.
+Unusually, it was written by the two authors exchanging letters with each other for the alternating sections, but never discussing the plot (the "Letter Game").